Capsule Machine Project

 featured capsule machine artist

-Would also identify themselves as a survival artist that uses art as a format in order to conceptualize and process trauma experienced as a two spirit and indigiqueer being surviving genocide and capitalism.
+They would also identify themselves as a survival artist who uses art as a format to conceptualize and process trauma experienced as a two spirit and indigiqueer being surviving genocide and capitalism.

 Berry picker

-Through the capsule machine being placed at different locations throughout the city you get the chance to ‘gather’ different types of berries hand painted on parfleche designed by the artist.
+The capsule machine’s placement at different locations throughout the city is an opportunity for you to ‘gather’ various types of berries designed and handpainted on parfleche by the artist.

 “It's not a bad thing to be a berry picker, I thought this project might be a fun way to experiment with a new medium to paint on while poking fun at the ‘berry picker’ joke you often hear in indigenous spaces haha.”

-The artist’s hope is that those who get the chance find the capsule machine and ‘gather’ one of the berry designs also gets the chance to join us for an upcoming workshop to learn more about the history of parfleche, indigenous perspectives in art, and the two-spirit experience when it comes to gender norms and roles played in historical and in modern day societies
+The artist hopes that those who get the chance find the capsule machine and ‘gather’ one of the berry designs also gets to join us for an upcoming workshop to learn more about the history of parfleche, indigenous perspectives in art, and the two-spirit experience when it comes to gender norms and roles played in historical and in modern day societies

-Although Parfleche is the main medium being discussed throughout the workshop, the artist's main focus and medium has been traditional/ acrylic paint based practice.
-They have been wanting to experiment with more traditional forms of art.
-Through this project they get to share that experience and practice while also bringing a collection together to show what our communities can do together when we learn and create together.
+Although Parfleche is the primary medium discussed throughout the upcoming workshop, the artist's prior focus and medium has been traditional/ acrylic paint-based practice.
+They have been wanting to experiment with more traditional forms of art, and through this project, they get to share that experience and practice while also bringing a collection together to show what our communities can do when we learn and create together.

 Past Capsule Artist Launches